Anthropic and Trump Administration Ease Tensions Despite Pentagon's Ongoing Blacklist Battle

 Share

-A months-long standoff between AI company Anthropic and the Trump administration is showing signs of easing across parts of the U.S. government, even as the Pentagon maintains its controversial blacklist of the firm
+A months-long standoff between AI company Anthropic and the Trump administration is showing signs of easing across parts of the U.S. government, even as the Pentagon maintains its controversial blacklist designation

 1

 .
-The relationship fractured earlier this year after AI firm Anthropic refused to allow the U.S. military to use its Claude AI models for domestic surveillance and fully autonomous weapons systems, prompting the government to designate it a supply-chain risk designation—the first time a U.S. company received such a label, normally reserved for companies tied to adversarial nations
+The dispute erupted earlier this year after Anthropic refused to allow the U.S. military to use its Claude AI model for domestic surveillance and fully autonomous weapons systems, leading the Defense Department to label the company a supply-chain risk in March—the first time a U.S. company received such a designation

 1